MuhtasimTanmoy/notebook/devops /nginx.md

-# nginx
+# NGINX

-A light weight reverse proxy.
+- A light weight reverse proxy.

-Suppose you have a server and you are running two web apps on it.
-One on port 8000 and one on `8001`.
-Now suppose we have a domain name "example.com".
-We want "abc.example.com" to get routed to port 8000 of the machine and "xyz.example.com" to get routed to 8001 port of the machine.
+- Suppose you have a server and you are running two web apps on it.
+- One on port 8000 and one on `8001`.
+- Now suppose we have a domain name "example.com".
+- We want `abc.example.com` to get routed to port 8000 of the machine and `xyz.example.com` to get routed to 8001 port of the machine.

-For that, we create 1 file for each web app we want to configure at `/etc/nginx/sites-enabled`.
-The file names could be anything.
+- For that, we create 1 file for each web app we want to configure at `/etc/nginx/sites-enabled`.
+- The file names could be anything.
 Let's just name them same as the sub-domain they represent.

 I mostly code in nodejs.
 So I usually have web app running on localhost.
 So the configuration looks like this: